Partner with the Baltimore Police Department, getting as close to real-world forensic studies as possible.

 Our Bachelor of Science program has been developed and is delivered in partnership with the Baltimore Police Department, bringing you as close to real-world forensic studies as possible.

-- You'll study the theory of forensics and practice its applications through your coursework, a portion of which you'll complete in the Baltimore Police Department.
+You'll study the theory of forensics and practice its applications through your coursework, and complete an internship with a local law enforcement agency.
 This experiential learning opportunity provides you with the background and forensic experience you'll need to become a forensic science specialist or a criminal investigator.

 Forensic Science Concentration

 This concentration focuses on the scientific aspects of criminal investigation.
 You'll be working in the University of Baltimore's state-of-the-art Jami R. Grant Forensic Laboratories, built in conjunction with the Baltimore Police Department to train students and to serve as a reserve crime lab for the city.
 Your coursework in the lab will allow you to interact with forensic professionals and gain experience with sophisticated equipment.

 View Forensic Science course requirements and equivalencies by community college.

 Our Forensic Science Concentration will prepare you for work in the field and in the laboratory in such careers as:

 For more information about undergraduate admission, please contact the Office of Admission at firstname.lastname@example.org or 1.877.ApplyUB.